Saspian/GraphQL-server-withMutation/README.md

 # GraphQL-server-withMutation
-Built a GraphQL server with mutation.
+Built a GraphQL server with mutation functionality

 ## About
 Mutation is the ability to add CRUD operation in any database with the help of GraphQL.
 In this project we've made